MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

 manager: kvivek
 ---

-# Best practices in using business process flow attributes
+# Best practices in using business process flow columns

-Legacy process-related attributes in entities is deprecated.
-Here are some best practices for using the *Active Stage* (activestageid) attribute on the business process flow table.
+Legacy process-related columns in tables is deprecated.
+Here are some best practices for using the *Active Stage* (activestageid) column on the business process flow table.

 ## Reporting on the active stage of a business process flow